 - Room setup and restore is the responsibility of the performer for both G55 and 201.

 - Archival audio recording happens for all Leshowitz Recital Hall events.
 Contact Phil Clifford for more information.
-Recording arrangements for G55 and 201 are the responsibility of the performer.
+Audio/video recording arrangements for G55 and 201 are the responsibility of the performer.

 - Recitals must not exceed 90 minutes in length, inclusive of one 10-minute intermission.